World

 College Basketball Standings

 You will learn how well each college basketball team has performed straight-up and against the spread over the course of the season.
-It also informs you how often games involving each team go over or under the total points line, and it presents the number of net action points in those games.
-You can delve into home and away trends, and stats covering the first half and the second half.
+It also informs you how often games involving each team go over or under the total points line and it presents the number of net action points in those games.
+You can delve into home and away trends and stats covering the first half and the second half.

 OddsTrader was created to provide handicappers with free tools designed to help them gain an edge.
-We offer a wealth of additional resources for college basketball bettors, including an odds comparison tool, futures betting odds, power rankings, and in-depth stats on each game – including player stats, injuries, weather reports, and much more.
+We offer a wealth of additional resources for college basketball bettors, including an odds comparison tool, futures betting odds, power rankings and in-depth stats on each game – including player stats, injuries, weather reports and much more.

 Read on to learn how to use this NCAA men’s basketball standings guide to maximum effect.

-How to Use This NCAA College Basketball Standings Page
+How To Use Our NCAA Basketball Standings

-This NCAA basketball standings page is really easy to use.
-You will see two buttons at the top of the page that read “SPREAD” and “GAME”.
-They are actually dropdown menu options.
 The first allows you to switch between current NCAA basketball standings data on the spread, moneyline or totals.
 You can use the second option to switch from data covering entire games to either the first half or the second half.
 The sections below explain how to interpret this data.

 NCAAB Spread Standings